tesselslate/resetti/doc/wall.md

 ## Starting Up

-resetti will place you on an OBS projector showing all of your Minecraft instances.
-You can either open the projector yourself before starting resetti or let it do it for you.
+Open up an OBS projector for your wall scene before starting `resetti`.

 > *Tip:* If you use multiple virtual desktops and some of your instances
 > appear blank, switch to the desktop containing your instances and back.